BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Please see [github](https://github.com/BarisAlbayrakIEEE/cpp) repository for the above two.

 ## 2.4.
 Data Structures and Algorithms
+Stroustrup has always stated that the std::vector is the best choice in ost of the cases.
+The evoluation of C++ under the pressure coused by the FP and DOD has proved this fact many times.
+Most of the experts currently answer the question about the data structures shortly: **almost always vector**.

 - **Allocations:** Contiguous vs pointer-based, static (stack) vs dynamic (heap), sequence vs set
 - **Basic data structures:** Static and dynamic arrays, linked lists, queues, stacks, trees, binary trees, red-black trees, sets, graphs, hash maps/tables, etc.
 - **Persistent data structures:** Partial vs full vs functional persistency, persistent implementations of the basic data structures (e.g. persistent vector)